tylerfallon/PyPoll_Challenge/README.md

 ## Overview and Purpose

 The purpose of this election audit analysis is analyze a .csv file of raw election data and analyze it in order to provide statistics such as the election winner, total votes cast, votes cast by county, turnout, and more.
+This script could then be reused and applied to future elections as well, allowing for a quick and easy analysis of the results.

 ## Election-Audit Results